quintel/etmodel/app/assets/javascripts/d3/README.md

 # D3 Charts.

 ## How to add a new D3 chart type
 This document describes how to add a new D3 chart type to et-model.
-It is not an introduction to D3.js and readers who have not used D3.js before are advised to go through one of the many tutorials available online
+It is not an introduction to D3.js and readers who have not used D3.js before are advised to go through one of the many tutorials available online.

 ### Background
 Before going into detail on how to create a new D3 chart type, some background on how charts are being rendered in the first place.